 Things to know while while you are at SOS

 Please remember your: SOS parking pass, comfortable clothes and shoes that are appropriate for walking around campus, an umbrella or rain jacket in case rain is in the forecast, a photo ID in order to have your student ID card made.

 Student and Guest check in is from 7:45 to 8:15 am Central Time in the Auburn University Student Center.
 Please plan to arrive between 7:15-7:45 am.
-You will be directed to park in the West Lot 2 (adjacent to the Band Practice Field).
-Shuttle service will be provided from the parking lot to the Student Center where most of the orientation session will be held.
+You will be directed to park in the Stadium Parking Deck (adjacent to Jordan-Hare Stadium).
+You will then be directed to the Student Center where most of the orientation session will be held.

-Your day should conclude at approximately 4:00 pm for the sessions in March, April, May, and November.
-In August and January, the sessions will conclude at approximately 2:00pm.
+Your day should conclude at approximately 4:00 pm for the sessions in March, April, May, November, and January.
+In August, the sessions will conclude at approximately 2:00pm.
 Please plan on staying the entire time.
-Attendance is mandatory for all parts of the SOS day through academic advising, and if you do not attend all of the meetings scheduled, you will not be cleared to register for classes.
+Attendance is mandatory for all parts of the SOS day through academic advising, and if you do not attend all of the meetings scheduled, you will have a hold on your account.
 You will be allowed to attend SOS at a later date.

 There will also be a separate parent/guest program that runs concurrently with the student program.
 If your parent/guest would like to attend but has not yet registered, please call our office at 334-844-4501.
 Please note that there is a $50.00 per guest fee.
 That fee will be charged to your student account.

 Things to do AFTER SOS

 If you have questions or run into problems, contact the Medical Clinic at 334-844-4416.